petemmitchell/portfolio/portfolio/README.md

 <!-- [![Code Climate](Code Climate Badge IMG URL goes here)](Code Climate URL goes here) -->

 ## Description
 **Rails Portfolio** is a simple Rails server, meant to advertise the services of Pete Mitchell.
+It is an ongoing work in progress.

 <!-- ## Installation